Solinea/goldstone-server/docs/HACKING.md

     $ brew install git
     $ brew install boot2docker
     $ brew install docker-compose
+    $ brew install postgres
     $ brew install pyenv-virtualenvwrapper
     $ boot2docker init

+**_Note: the postgres server does not need to be started.
+It is installed in order to support some of the Goldstone dependencies._**

 ## Fork and Clone Goldstone Repos